VOLUME 3 GENERAL TECHNICAL ADMINISTRATION

 3) Systems for an engine trend monitoring program differ between reciprocating engines and turbine engines.

 a) Reciprocating Engines.
-A system for a reciprocating engine records and analyzes a number of engine operating indications.
+A system for a reciprocating-engine records and analyzes a number of engine-operating indications.
 (The system may also record

 other engine conditions.)
 An engine trend monitoring program for reciprocating engines should address at least three engine areas for monitoring:

 1. Engine case components,